 In the first consultation, the midwife records general health information as well as previous pregnancy and birth history, if applicable.
 You can expect the first antenatal care appointment to last up to one hour.

 It is estimated that a woman pregnant with her first child will have 10 examinations and a woman who has given birth before will have 7 examinations.
 The number of examinations during pregnancy can vary, however, depending on the woman’s needs and the midwife’s assessment at any given time.
 Each antenatal care appointment usually lasts 20-30 minutes.
-Older siblings are welcome to join.

 At each visit, the midwife discusses your general health and well-being.
 Blood pressure is measured and urine protein is checked.
 The fetal heart rate is monitored from the 16-week examination onward, and the size of the uterus from the pubic bone to the end of the uterus is measured from the 25-week examination onward.
 At week 36, the baby’s position in the womb is assessed.